SyedMuhammadAbis/abis-portfolio/README.md

   - Uses dynamic path resolution for GitHub Pages compatibility (works both locally and when deployed).
 - **How to customize:** Add or replace models in `assets/models/` and update the config in `js/script.js`.

+### Project Assets Organization
+- **What it does:** Each project has its own dedicated folder containing all its assets (images, screenshots, GIFs).
+- **How it works:**
+  - Project folders are in `assets/images/projects/` (e.g., `pickle-former/`, `one-minute-drift/`).
+  - Each folder contains JPG images, WebP versions, screenshots, and demo GIFs.
+  - The code uses dynamic base paths (`basePath` variable) for GitHub Pages compatibility.
+  - Paths automatically adjust: `/` for local development, `/repo-name/` for GitHub Pages.
+- **How to customize:** Create a new folder for each project and organize assets within it.
+Update paths in `js/script.js` using the `basePath` variable (see "Add a New Project" section).

 ### Particle Background
 - **What it does:** Animated particles float in the background (always enabled, but fewer on mobile).
 - **How it works:**